 Although reporters and PR professionals have a love/hate relationship, we try our hardest to be an asset to a reporter, not someone who takes up more of their time by sending them news they don't care about.
 Here are our rules when pitching stories to reporters:

-This method may be time consuming but in the long run our clients get better results.
-Even if they don’t use our clients’ stories, we learn a little bit more about the reporter and hopefully they learn a little about you so when they are working on a story within your niche, they’ll contact us.
-Often when a reporter does call, and we’re unable to get them the information they need, we try to offer referrals or other story ideas.
+This method may be time-consuming but in the long run, our clients get better results.
+Even if they don't use our clients' stories, we learn a more about the reporter and hopefully, they learn a little about you so when they are working on a story within your niche, they'll contact us.
+Often when a reporter does call and was unable to get them the information they need, we try to offer referrals or other story ideas.